-- Online booking and payments are active.
+- Online booking, payments and gratuity are active.

-- Before arriving, please update and complete electronic intake forms (In your email Inbox or Spam folder).
+- Before arriving, please update and complete your electronic intake forms (In your email Inbox or Spam folder).

 - To ensure six feet of social distancing, please remain in your vehicle until I notify you to come in.